yuniapak/Maze/README.md

 ## For project 1

 Game for project1
-Sweet Pea in the maze, help character to go through the maze don't lose your lifes !
+Sweet Pea in the maze, help character to go through the maze don't lose your lives and have fun!
+2Level game with a start screen.

 #### Trello link with wireframe in it :